Global Health Faculty

 (left to right) Melanie Watts and Bhutan’s first 4 Emergency Medicine residents: Sweta Giri, Sherab Wangdi, Sonam Yeshi and Sonam Geley

-Melanie Watts, MD, DTM&H, works as an Emergency Physician at Dartmouth Hitchcock Medical Center, is an Assistant Professor of Emergency Medicine at Geisel School of Medicine at Dartmouth and an Adjunct Professor of Emergency Medicine at Kesar Gyalpo University of Medical Sciences Bhutan.
-Dr. Watts attended a combined medical school program with Geisel School of Medicine at Dartmouth and Warren Alpert School of Medicine at Brown University followed by a fellowship in Applied Epidemiology at the Center for Disease Control and Prevention in the Department of Zoonotic Disease.
-She completed residency at Highland Hospital/Alameda County Medical Center in Oakland, California and was subsequently an Assistant Professor of Emergency Medicine at University of California San Francisco.
-Dr. Watts obtained a Diploma in Tropical Medicine and Hygiene at the London School of Hygiene and Tropical Medicine.
-Her academic interests include Global Emergency Medicine education development, procedural and simulation education and tropical medicine and infectious diseases.
-This has included extensive Emergency Medicine education work in Haiti, Rwanda, Nepal, Tanzania and most recently Bhutan where she worked to help establish the first Emergency Medicine Residency postgraduate degree program.
+Melanie Watts, MD, DTM&H, works as an Emergency Physician at Dartmouth Hitchcock Medical Center, is an Assistant Professor of Emergency Medicine at Geisel School of Medicine at Dartmouth, and Adjunct Professor of Emergency Medicine at Khesar Gyalpo University of Medican Sciences of Bhutan.
+She obtained a BA in Geography, Latin America Studies, and Women’s Studies at Dartmouth College.
+She attended a combined medical school program with Geisel School of Medicine at Dartmouth and Warren Alpert School of Medicine at Brown University, followed by a fellowship in Applied Epidemiology at the Centers for Disease Control and Prevention in the Department of Zoonotic Disease.
+She completed residency at Highland Hospital/Alameda County Medical Center in Oakland, California, and subsequently served as an Assistant Professor of Emergency Medicine at the University of California, San Francisco.
+She obtained a Diploma in Tropical Medicine and Hygiene at the London School of Hygiene and Tropical Medicine.
+Her academic interests include Global Emergency Medicine education development, tropical medicine, and infectious diseases.
+This has included extensive Emergency Medicine education work in Haiti, Rwanda, Nepal, Tanzania, and most recently, Bhutan, where she worked to help establish the first Emergency Medicine Residency postgraduate degree program.

 Evie Marcolini, MD